-With the modernization of the appraisal process there was been a lot of buzz about the Freddie Mac Property Data Reports.
+With the modernization of the appraisal process, Freddie Mac Property Data Reports have become more common.
 We understand navigating these developments can be confusing, so we’re here to help.

 This blog post will explain what property data reports are, why they’re helpful, and what information they contain.